Indian Independence Movement (Freedom Struggle) Quiz:

 Related: Dharma quiz

-Question: During Indian freedom struggle, the National Social Conference was formed.
+During the Indian freedom struggle, the National Social Conference was formed.
 What was the reason for its formation?

-(a) Different social reform groups or organizations of Bengal region united to form a single body to discuss the issues of larger interest and to prepare appropriate petitions/ representations to the government
+(a) Different social reform groups or organizations of the Bengal region united to form a single body to discuss the issues of more significant interest and to prepare appropriate petitions/ representations to the government.

-(b) Indian National Congress did not want to include social reforms in its deliberations and decided to form a separate body for such a purpose
+(b) The Indian National Congress did not want to include social reforms in its deliberations and decided to form a separate body for such a purpose.

 (c) Behramji Malabari and M.G.
 Ranade decided to bring together all the social reform groups of the country under one organization

-Question: With reference to the period of Indian freedom struggle, which of the following was/were recommended by the Nehru report ?
+Concerning the period of the Indian freedom struggle, which of the following was/were recommended by the Nehru report?

 Select the correct answer using the codes given below: